wojciech-kulik/xcodebuild.nvim/README.md

 To configure DAP for development:

-- Download codelldb VS Code plugin from: [HERE][codelldb-download] For macOS use `darwin` version.
+- Download codelldb VS Code plugin from: [HERE][codelldb-download].
+For macOS use `darwin` version.
-  Just unzip `vsix` file and set paths below.
+- Just unzip `vsix` file and set paths in the configuration below.
 - Install also [nvim-dap-ui] for a nice GUI to debug.
 - Make sure to enable `console` window from `nvim-dap-ui` to see simulator logs.